Union vote at Amazon's NY warehouse big step closer

 Amazon employees have complained about long work hours, insufficient breaks and safety, with Smalls and others likening working conditions to modern-day sweatshops.
 The employee turnover rate has also been a cause of concern.

 The union efforts on Staten Island come as Amazon is on a hiring binge.
 It announced in September it wants to hire 125,000 delivery and warehouse workers and is paying new recruits an average of $18 an hour in a tight job market.
-That’s in addition to the 150,000 seasonal workers it plans to bring on this season.
+That’s in addition to the 150,000 seasonal workers it plans to bring on for the holidays.

 The Retail, Wholesale and Department Store Union had led the effort to form a union at the Alabama facility that was defeated in April.